syntaqx/weightloss-journal/README.md

 changes I'm seeing in my physique, and if I'm able to burn off that stubborn belly fat.

 I did end up buying some more Joggers/Sweatpants for the gym, as I don't do laundry enough for the few that I had.
-Also had to buy the larger container of Isopure protein as I'm just about through my bag.
+Also had to buy the larger container of Isopure protein as I'm just about through my bag, as well as another shaker to go with it.

 Had a fun chat today with a friend that was talking about cardio and its role in weightloss, and forgot that I found some information that I never posted on here, that figured was worth adding.